 network interfaces (ENIs) of Alibaba Cloud to containers.
 It also allows you to customize

-Kubernetes network policies to control intercommunication among containers and implement bandwidth throttling
+Kubernetes network policies to regulate how containers communicate with each other and implement bandwidth throttling

 on individual containers.

 - The number of pods that can be deployed on a node depends on the number of ENIs that are attached to the node and the maximum number of secondary IP addresses that are provided by these ENIs.

 - If you select a shared VPC for an ACK cluster, you must select Terway as the network plug-in.

 - If you select Terway, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod.